tech1ndex/py-connect-test/README.md

 Current available versions are:
   - amd64
-  - arm64(latest)
+  - arm64

-They are tagged accordingly and can be pulled using the architecture tag.
+They are version tagged accordingly and can be pulled using `version-arch` tag format.

 ```
 docker pull ghcr.io/tech1ndex/py-connect-test:<tag>